mgp/mgp.github.io/_posts/2013-09-03-compressing-nginx-json-responses.md

 This is especially important for mobile clients that may download these responses over slow networks.

-Afterward, don't forget to actually examine the HTTP headers of such a response to ensure that Nginx is compressing its body.
+Afterward, don't forget to actually examine the HTTP response to ensure that Nginx is compressing its body.
+If you don't have access to its raw form, inspect the HTTP headers of the response instead.
 You should should find the following two lines:

 ```text
 Content-Type: application/json